 I was once on a press trip with a travel writer who used to pull in a great salary at a PR firm.
 She had spent the last six months jetting around the world writing travel articles for whoever would publish them—at any price—and for her own fledgling blog.
 She had been in a dozen countries on four continents in that time but…”I’ve got to figure out a plan because my savings are almost gone.”
-It turns out she was living the jetset life on Instagram and Facebook, but her back account balance had been dropping like a rock that whole time.
+It turns out she was living the jetset life on Instagram and Facebook, but her bank account balance had been dropping like a rock that whole time.
 The income didn’t have much “in.”

-Understand first that it requires real work
+Understand first that travel writing requires real work

 “I’ve been willing to work a ridiculous amount of hours—still after more than a decade of Travelfish I still work ten hour days, six days a week.
 I’m still (mostly) loving it.”

 “I have a background in marketing/advertising so I approach my site as if I’m a publisher, not a writer.
 It means I treat my site as a business and make decisions with a business in mind rather than personal preferences.”

 “Travel writing is one part glamour and glory, one part persistence, and one part hard work.
 Okay, it’s actually three parts hard work.
 I believe I’ve been successful (relatively speaking) because I sit down and work daily, with regular hours.
 I don’t treat travel writing like a part-time job or a hobby.”